BCAAs: benefits, dosage, contraindications

 Pregnant woman: avoid

-Avoid use due to lack of sufficient and reliable information.
+Avoid use due to insufficient reliable information.

 Breastfeeding woman: avoid

-Avoid use due to lack of sufficient and reliable information.
+Avoid use due to insufficient reliable information.